ndenizturhan284/DeToSa-Project/README.md

 3. In first terminal run: python api.py
 4. In second terminal run: npm install
 5. When installation is complete in second terminal run: npm start

+Additional material can be found in the PDF titled 'DeToSa Boutique'